d-koppenhagen/scully-plugin-mermaid/README.md

 const mermaidOptions: MermaidPluginConfig = {
   /**
-   * '.language-mermaid' is also the default, so no need to define this */
+   * OPTIONAL: '.language-mermaid' is also the default, so no need to define this */
   selector: '.language-mermaid',
+  /**
+   * OPTIONAL: Define the wrapper element for the SVG
+   * When undefined or set to `true`, a `div` with the class `mermaid-svg` is used by default
+   * When set to `false`: No wrapper is used (SVG is added directly)
+   * When defined as an object, `tagName` is needed to define the type of the wrapper element (HTML tag) */
+  wrapper: {
+    tagName: 'div', // necessary when object is defined
+    classNames: ['wrapper', 'mermaid-svg'], // optional },
   /**
    * configuration for the mermaid plugin
    * All params as defined here are valid: